BLXNIR/WHSTechNotes/journal.md

 They use communication and streaming stuff at the olympics.
 # March 2, 2026
 Software engineer needs bachelors degree.
 They design, code, and test, softwares.
 HEB digital analyst needs a bachelors degree.
 They extract and analyze customer data.
 I prefer the first one becaue it sounds better.
 It seemes like i would be better at attaining a position as a softaware engineer.
 This is becasue i feel like i could get this.
+# March 23, 2026
+I chose my bracket by pure guessing.
+No the results did not phase me.
+Using statistics will boost my chances.
+A computer program can take all the data and help you win.
+The jobs that would work for this is sports analyst.